fc-ideas/idea-potential/README.md

 ---

 ## 9. Paradigm Selection and Diagnosis

+Plainly: This section lists the questions to apply the diagnostic in practice.

 The framework is intended as a **tool for future research**, not post hoc explanation.